Zoological Society of London: History

+Leases from the Crown Estate

+Under the Crown Estate Act 1961, the ZSL had a maximum lease length of 60 years from the Crown Estate, but this was changed to 150 years by the Zoological Society of London (Leases) Act 2024 (c.
+20).

 The Institute of Zoology

 The Institute of Zoology is the scientific research division of the ZSL.
 It is a government-funded research institute, which specialises in scientific issues relevant to the conservation of species and their habitats.
 The Institute of Zoology focuses its research on five areas: evolutionary biology, genetics, ecology, reproductive biology and wildlife epidemiology.
 The Institute of Zoology was graded 4 in the 1997–2001 UK Research Assessment Exercise, and publishes reports annually.
 From the late 1980s the Institute of Zoology had been affiliated to the University of London.
-However, in 2000 this was replaced with a partnership with the University of Cambridge.
+In 2000 this was replaced with a partnership with the University of Cambridge, but in 2011, the institute became affiliated with University College London.

 Zoos and publications

-ZSL runs ZSL London Zoo, ZSL Whipsnade Zoo and had planned to open an aquarium, Biota!.
+ZSL runs London Zoo, Whipsnade Zoo and had planned to open an aquarium, Biota!.
 The society published the Zoological Record (ZR) from 1864 to 1980, when the ZR was transferred to BIOSIS.
 The Society has published the Proceedings of the Zoological Society of London, now called the Journal of Zoology, since 1830.
 Since 1998 it has also published Animal Conservation.
 Other publications include the International Zoo Yearbook and Remote Sensing in Ecology and Conservation.